 In the Midrasha we believe that all of our students are individuals, and therefore there is no single template that defines a 'successful' student.
 In the Midrasha we attempt to give our students the tools to live as a shomeret Mitzvot in modern society.
 We hope that our graduates will see Israel as the natural place to build their lives.

 At the Midrasha, Tzniut is approached as an internalized value for both men and women.
 This value is reflected in a number of external behaviors, including but not limited to dress.
 In light of this, the Midrasha has no formal dress code but rather a series of guidelines.
-Students are expected to wear skirts which cover the knee at all time, shirts that meet the skirt and reach the elbow, have appropriate necklines and are not overly tight.
+Students are expected to wear skirts which cover the knee at all time, shirts that meet the skirt and cover the elbow, have appropriate necklines and are not overly tight.
 Body piercings (other than ear) are not allowed.

 At the Midrasha we are committed to maintaining a small school environment even as we have grown to our maximum size.
 This means that there is a wide range of faculty members available for guidance and consultation at any time.
-The formal guidance staff is led by our Head Mashgicha, who is assisted by five mashgichot, the Eim Bayit and a proactive group of seven madrichot.
+The formal guidance staff is led by our Dean of Students/Head Mashgicha, who is assisted by five mashgichot, the Eim Bayit and a proactive group of seven madrichot.